pngwn/MDsveX/README.md

 Inline components <Counter count="{5}" /> are absolute fine too.
 ````

+Use `js exec` blocks instead of script blocks because you can have as many `js exec` blocks ayou want.
+And I can't remember if I tested script blocks.

 ### Break out your try-square

 You can add some YAML front-matter if you like.
 The variables and values defined in YAML front-matter are injected into the component's script tag and are available in the MDsveX file.
 They are in an object named `_fm` (this might change at some point):